The Canon Question: Jews During the Time of Christ and Their Diverse Views on Scripture

 The discovery of the Dead Sea Scrolls in 1947 near the Qumran caves by the Dead Sea revolutionized our understanding of early Jewish communities, particularly the Essenes.
 These ancient texts, dating from the third century BC to the first century AD, include biblical manuscripts, sectarian writings, and other religious documents.

 The scrolls were first found by a Bedouin shepherd, who stumbled upon them while searching for a lost goat.
+(Source.)
 Subsequent archaeological excavations revealed a total of about 900 manuscripts in eleven caves.
 The scrolls provide critical insights into the beliefs and practices of the Essenes, a sect often associated with the Qumran community.
 They emphasize strict adherence to the law, ritual purity, and communal living.
-The scrolls also reveal that the Essenes had a different scriptural canon compared to other Jewish groups, like the Pharisees and Sadducees.
-For instance, they included texts such as the Book of Enoch and the War Scroll, which are not part of the later Jewish canon.
+The scrolls also reveal that the Essenes had a different scriptural understanding compared to other Jewish groups, like the Pharisees and Sadducees.

 Any Protestant who cites the Dead Sea Scrolls as support for their faith must recognize the potential implications of this evidence, akin to holding a loaded gun to their head.
 The scrolls reveal a diversity of texts and interpretations, demonstrating that there was no universally accepted canon among ancient Jewish groups, which challenges the notion of a fixed Old Testament and underscores the complexity of the biblical tradition.